Khushboo1206/crypto-hunter/README.md

 # 🚀 Crypto Hunter

-Crypto Hunter is a **React-based cryptocurrency tracking web application** that allows users to explore real-time cryptocurrency prices, market trends, and historical data through interactive charts.
+Crypto Hunter is a cryptocurrency tracking and analysis platform that allows users to explore real-time cryptocurrency prices, market trends, and historical performance in a simple and visually intuitive way.

-The application fetches live data from a public crypto API and presents it in a clean, user-friendly interface.
+The application gathers live market data from a public cryptocurrency data source and presents it in an easy-to-understand format, helping users stay informed about the fast-moving crypto market.

+Purpose of Crypto Hunter

+The cryptocurrency market changes rapidly and involves large amounts of numerical data.
+Crypto Hunter simplifies this information by organizing it into clear views, interactive charts, and categorized listings so users can quickly understand price movements and market behavior.

 ---